ethack/tht/README.md

 - Need to save `zoxide` database in a volume.
 Which probably means making a wrapper script.
 - Problems installing `parallel`.
 - Can't use pipes or multiple terms in `interactively`.
+- `conn-summary` doesn't detect `trace-summary` in the path even though it's there.